Table of Contents

 Symptoms of a faulty idle air control valve

 If there isn’t enough air flowing through the valve, the engine won’t have the power to run and may stall suddenly during idling.
-Moreover, it can stall when an additional load is put on the power unit, e.g. from the AC system.
+Moreover, it can stall when the vehicle is stopped or idling with added strain, such as when the air conditioning or headlights are on.

 How much does it cost to replace an idle control valve